VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -influxTrimTimestamp duration
      Trim timestamps for InfluxDB line protocol data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -insert.maxQueueDuration duration
-     The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are already executed (default 1m0s)
+     The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int